 - Natural materials such as stone, lime render and timber, with slate or metal roofing finishes are preferred, but are not exclusive and should not preclude innovative design.
-Material choices should be clearly explained in a design statement; - Boundaries of the proposed development are particularly important; any of which form the edge of a village are important to the identity of the settlement and should be treated as key design elements.
-Good boundary treatments consisting predominately of stone walling, with hedge planting or limited timber fencing should be used on the site edges and for internal boundaries; - The boundaries along the north and west of the site will form a new settlement edge and must be of high quality design.
-Views out of the gardens and housing to the surrounding landscape should be exploited, with screen planting provided around the site boundaries, framing views and reducing the visual impact of the development.
-The ruined stone wall on the northern boundary should be reinstated.
+Material choices should be clearly explained in a design statement; - Boundaries of the proposed development are particularly important; any of which form the edge of a settlement are important to its identity and should be treated as key design elements.
+Good boundary treatments consisting predominately of stone walling, with hedge planting or limited timber fencing should be used on the site edges and for internal boundaries;